Perenn is opening a location in the Museum on August 15. In preparation, the Museum Café will be closed beginning June 13. LEARN MORE

 Summary Note

 Chris Kannen spent February-April 2008 in the Dry Valleys, Antarctica, gathering reference material for a series of oil paintings.
-He created studies outdoors while based at the Lake Hoare field camp that consisted of an experimental mix of representational and abstract images.
-Materials include inkjet work prints, drawings and watercolor studies, digital images, various NSF documents, and a PDF of his Antarctica blog.
+Materials include inkjet work prints, drawings and watercolor studies, digital images, NSF documents, and a blog.

 Biographical Note